+- 48 Financial risk management (continued)

-48.1 Introduction (continued)
+- 48.1 Introduction (continued)

-48.1.1 Risk management structure (continued)
+- 48.1.1 Risk management structure (continued)

 Risk Management Committee

 The day-to-day management of risk has been delegated to Risk Management Committee.

 The Risk Management Committee has the overall responsibility to support the Board Risk Management Committee for the development and formulation of the risk strategy, frameworks, policies and limits.
 It is responsible for ensuring the compliance with all risk limits, monitoring risk exposures and implementing the regulatory guidelines issued by the regulatory bodies (e.g. The Central Bank of the U.A.E.).